dbrgn/orochi/README.rst

         Syntax: search <searchterm>
         Search for a mix by keyword.
         You can then play a mix with the "play" command.
-        Validate with empty line go to next page results.
+        Press enter to show next page results.
     search_tag:
-        Syntax: search <tag>
+        Syntax: search <tag1>,<tag2>
-        Search for a mix by tag.
+        Search for a mix by tag(s).
         You can then play a mix with the "play" command.
-        Validate with empty line go to next page results.
-    search_tags:
-        Syntax: search <tags>
-        Search for a mix by tags.
-        You can then play a mix with the "play" command.
-        Validate with empty line go to next page results.
+        Press Enter to show next page results.
     search_user:
         Syntax: search <username>
         Search for a mix by user.
         You can then play a mix with the "play" command.
-        Validate with empty line go to next page results.
+        Press Enter to show next page results.
-    search:
+    search_user_liked:
         Syntax: search <username>
         Search for a mix liked by user.
         You can then play a mix with the "play" command.
-        Validate with empty line go to next page results.
+        Press Enter to show next page results.
-    search_options:
-        Syntax: search_options recent|popular|hot <n>
+    set:
+        Syntax: set <setting> <param>
+        Configure settings.
+        Available settings:
+        - autologin yes|no
+          Toggle autologin on start (no by default)
+          WARNING: password will be saved in plain text.
+        - sorting recent|popular|hot (hot by default)
+          Configure search results sorting order.
+        - results_per_page <n>
-        Configure search to show <n> results per page and sort by recent|popular|hot.
+          Set number of results per page showed.
-        Sorting options only works for tag(s) search.
+        To get help for each setting, press Enter with no <param>.
     play:
         Syntax: play <mix>
         Play the nth mix from the last search results.